Net.art: History of the net.art movement

 The net.art movement arose in the context of the wider development of Internet art.
 As such, net.art is more of a movement and a critical and political landmark in Internet art history, than a specific genre.
 Early precursors of the net.art movement include the international fluxus (Nam June Paik) and avant-pop (Mark Amerika) movements.
 The avant-pop movement particularly became widely recognized in Internet circles from 1993, largely via the popular Alt-X site.

 In 1995, the term "net.art" was used by nettime initiator Pit Schultz as a title for an exhibition in Berlin in 1995, in which Vuk Cosic and Alexei Shulgin both showed their work.
 It was later used with regard to the "net.art per se" meeting of artists and theorists in Trieste in May 1996, and referred to a group of artists who worked together closely in the first half of the 1990s.
 These meetings gave birth to the website net.art per se, a fake CNN website "commemorating" the event.
 The term "net.art" has been wrongly attributed to artist Vuk Cosic in 1997, after Alexei Shulgin wrote about the origin of the term in a prank mail to the nettime mailinglist.
 According to Shulgin's mail net.art stemmed from "conjoined phrases in an email bungled by a technical glitch (a morass of alphanumeric junk, its only legible term 'net.art')".
+The researcher and artist Ramzi Turki uses the Facebook platform as a space for artistic exchangeFanny Drugeon, « Ramzi Turki, Le Net art et l’esthétique du partage : les murs ont aussi des yeux qui nous regardent », Critique d’art.
+Actualité internationale de la littérature critique sur l’art contemporain, 27 mai 2020 (ISSN 1246-8258, DOI 10.4000/critiquedart.47849.